-Lee Rozeboom, VP of strategic relationships for GreatAmerica Financial Services, says transitioning a sales team from selling systems or projects to selling Hardware as a Service can be challenging.
+Lee Rozeboom, VP and Managing Director of Sales for GreatAmerica Financial Services, says transitioning a sales team from selling systems or projects to selling Hardware as a Service can be challenging.
 “It’s hard to adjust,” he says.
 “One of the levers that motivates a sales team has always been the upfront commission checks.
 You need to get them comfortable with more of an annuity stream.”

 Options for Hardware as a Service Business Model Sale Compensation

 Rozeboom says he’s seen managed services providers (MSPs) handle recurring revenue contract sales compensation in a variety of ways.
 Some will find ways to continue to pay sales reps upfront.
 If a rep sells a $4,000 per month contract, for example, the company may pay them $8,000 over the first two months to keep commission more of a lump sum.